qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

      to a mesh vertex or a 3D vector feature's vertex or segment, the new vertex takes the snapped element Z value.

-Mesh faces that overlap the line geometry or the polygon's boundary are split along the vector geometry.
-Their shapes and vertices z value depend on options you can set from the |meshEditForceByVectorLines| :sup:`Force by Selected Geometries` tool drop-down menu:
+Mesh faces that overlap the line geometry or the polygon's boundary will be affected in a way that depends on options you can set from the |meshEditForceByVectorLines| :sup:`Force by Selected Geometries` tool drop-down menu:

-* |checkbox| :guilabel:`Add new vertex on intersecting edges`: defines whether a vertex element is added only on the forcing line vertices or should also be added to the mesh whenever the line intersects an interior edge.
+* |checkbox| :guilabel:`Add new vertex on intersecting edges`: with this option, a new vertex is added each time the forcing line intersect an edge.
+This option leads to split along the line each encountered faces.

+  Without this option, encountered faces are removed and replaced by faces coming from a triangulation with only the existing vertices plus the vertices of the forcing lines (new vertices are also added on the boundary edge intersecting the forcing lines).

   .. _figure_force_mesh_geometry: